Nelson Golf Club

 As the threat of invasion began to diminish and the golf course area was no longer required for military services, the golf course was handed back to the Club by the late spring of 1944.
 But “with large excavations cut into the hills, and the remains of gun emplacements… the land was considerably changed.”
 And the Club was forced to start over again.

 A Knock Over Your Trolley Kind of Wind

 Just as we were getting ready to play, it poured rain for a solid 45 minutes.
-And believe us when we say that that it was absolutely chucking it down as we waited in the car park in our camper van.
-So, once a break in the weather presented itself, Menekse and I went immediately to the pro-shop and checked in with Sean Riordan, the Head Professional.
+And believe us when we say that it was absolutely chucking it down as we waited in the car park in our camper van.
+So, once a break in the weather presented itself, Menekse and I went immediately to the Pro Shop and checked in with Sean Riordan, the Head Professional.

 “It could get pretty windy out there,” Sean said with a wee smile as he told us that we could tee it up when we were ready.
 “Windy?
 We’ve played Carnoustie my good man” I silently thought to myself as we loaded our golf bags onto the trollies and made our way to the first tee.

 Located on New Zealand’s South Island, Nelson Golf Club plays to par 70 6568-yards from the Blues tees.
 With at least a 3-club wind, I decided to play it from the 6021-yard White tees, while Menekse played it from the 5799-yard Red tees.